openframeworks/ofBook/chapters/memory/chapter.md

 cout << &i << endl;
 ```

-And that will give us the memory address of the first byte used by that variable no matter it's type.
+That will give us the memory address of the first byte used by that variable no matter it's type.
 When we store that memory address in another variable that variable is called a pointer.
 The syntax is:

 ```cpp
 int i = 0;